THE ENSO CIRCLE

 Storing and Labeling Your Images This short document provides a simple way to keep images of your work organized and easy to find on your computer.
 The last part of the document speaks to Pricing Your Work, especially as we move from a gallery-dominated model of marketing our work to online sales.

-TO ACCOMPLISH: Exhibition Submission Due: December 1, 2022
+TO ACCOMPLISH: Exhibition Submission Due

-1. Post your Progress Report in the Progress report channel is Slack.
+Post your Progress Report in the Progress report channel is Slack.

-2. Make your final selections for the exhibition catalogue and photograph your work.
+1. Make your final selections for the exhibition catalogue and photograph your work.

-3. Polish your statement for submission.
+2. Polish your statement for submission.

-4. You will need to submit materials for the title card of your works.
+3. You will need to submit materials for the title card of your works.
 Be prepared to list the following for each work in the submission online form:

 Your Name (as you want it identified in the catalogue)